airbytehq/airbyte/docs/integrations/sources/linkedin-ads.md

 ## Prerequisites

-- The LinkedIn Ads account with permission to access data from accounts you want to sync.
+- A LinkedIn Ads account with permission to access data from accounts you want to sync.

 ## Setup guide